IMO Demands HSE Action on Junior Doctors' Illegal Hours at Annual Conference

 Key Developments

-At the IMO's AGM on Tuesday, April 14th, newly elected President Professor Matthew Sadlier delivered a forceful address calling on the HSE to fully implement a 2023 agreement on working hours for Non-Consultant Hospital Doctors (NCHDs).
+At the IMO's AGM on Tuesday, April 14th, newly elected President Professor Matthew Sadlier delivered a forceful address calling on the HSE to fully implement the 2022 agreement on working hours for NCHDs.
 Professor Sadlier warned that the current situation, where many junior doctors are working 24-hour shifts in breach of the Organisation of Working Time Act, is "unsafe for patients and doctors."
+The IMO is demanding the complete removal of 24-hour shifts, meaningful sanctions for hospitals that breach working time legislation, and a genuine commitment from the HSE to engage with junior doctors on their concerns.

-He stated: "Our NCHDs are the future of the profession.
+Professor Sadlier made clear that the organisation would support whatever action NCHDs decide to take if the HSE fails to respond positively: "Our NCHDs are the future of the profession.
 The HSE must engage positively with them, but if not, we will support whatever action they decide to take to achieve a better training and working experience."
+Dr. Rachel McNamara, Chair of the IMO's NCHD committee, described a "lack of momentum" in contract negotiations, with talks being "repeatedly stalled."

 Why It Matters